Staff

 ptoneill@centerforlearnerequity.org

-In addition to his work at CLE, Paul is an education attorney, professor and author.
+Paul is an education attorney, professor, and author.
 He has extensive experience in guiding education organizations through challenges and growth.
-Throughout his career he has advised schools, authorizers, networks, non-profits, government agencies and philanthropies on the rules and complexities that apply to educational organizations as well as on effective board governance.
+Throughout his career, he has advised schools, authorizers, networks, non-profit organizations, government agencies, and philanthropies on the rules and complexities that apply to educational organizations as well as on effective board governance.
 Paul’s professional experience spans the education sector.
-He served for several years as General Counsel of the SUNY Charter Schools Institute (CSI), one of the nation’s leading charter school authorizing offices.
-He has also served as a lawyer in private practice, for boutique law firms specializing in education law as well as large corporate law firms, and as an in-house attorney at a large charter school management organization.
-He is a former Associate Director of the Newgrange School and Educational Outreach Center in New Jersey, which serves individuals with learning disabilities.
-On the academic side, Paul serves on the adjunct faculty of Columbia University’s Teachers College, where he teaches courses on education law and policy.
-He is a frequent guest lecturer at other universities on a range of education reform topics and is the author of several books and numerous scholarly and professional articles.
+He served as General Counsel of the SUNY Charter Schools Institute, one of the nation’s leading charter school authorizing offices.
+He has also served for years as a lawyer in private practice, for boutique law firms specializing in education law as well as large corporate law firms, and as in-house counsel for a large charter school management organization.

 Lauren Morando Rhim Headshot